QuantEcon/python-lecture-sandpit.myst/lectures/prob_matrix.md

 +++

-### Example: discrete distribution

-The table below illustrates  probability distribution  for a bivariate random variable.
+The table below illustrates a  probability distribution  for a bivariate random variable.

 $$
 F=[f_{ij}]=\left[\begin{array}{cc}